s2kdesign-com/CoinGarden-World-Full/README.md

 # 🌍 CoinGarden.World 🌏
 ---
-### 🌷 Web3 Application for gardening, growing, selling and earning crypto from your flowers 🌺
+### 🌷 Web3 Infrastructure for gardening, growing,  🌺
+### 🌻 selling and earning crypto from your flowers 🌼
 ---
 ## 🔗 Official site : https://coingarden.world/
 ---